Paraguay: Etymology

-From Guarani paraguá "feather crown" and y "water" thus paraguaí "feather crown of waters".
+The origin of the name Paraguay is uncertain.
+One version postulates the name takes from Guaraní paraguá "feather crown" and y "water" thus paraguaí "feather crown of waters".
+Other versions affirm that the name derives from the Payaguá people, for the Paraguay River was called the Payaguá-y, or "river of the Payaguás" by the Guaraní and hence would have come the name for the country; or that, also from the Guaraní, para would mean sea, gua, originates, and y, river, thus Paraguay would mean "river which gives birth to the sea".

 History

-Pre-Columbian era
+Pre-colonial era

 The indigenous Guaraní had been living in eastern Paraguay for at least a millennium before the arrival of the Spanish.
 Western Paraguay, the Gran Chaco, was inhabited by nomads of whom the Guaycuru peoples were the most prominent.
-The Paraguay River was roughly the dividing line between the agricultural Guarani people to the east and the nomadic and semi-nomadic people to the west in the Gran Chaco.
-The Guarcuru nomads were known for their warrior traditions and were not fully pacified until the late 19th century.
+The Paraguay River was roughly the dividing line between the agricultural Guarani people to the east and the nomadic and seminomadic people to the west in the Gran Chaco.
+The Mbayá nomads were known for their warrior traditions and were not fully pacified until the late 19th century.
 These indigenous tribes belonged to five distinct language families, which were the bases of their major divisions.
 Differing language speaking groups were generally competitive over resources and territories.
 They were further divided into tribes by speaking languages in branches of these families.
 Today 17 separate ethnolinguistic groups remain.

-Colonization
+Colonial era

 The first Europeans in the area were Spanish explorers in 1516.
 The Spanish explorer Juan de Salazar de Espinosa founded the settlement of Asunción on 15 August 1537.
 The city eventually became the center of a Spanish colonial province of Paraguay.

 An attempt to create an autonomous Christian Indian nation was undertaken by Jesuit missions and settlements in this part of South America in the eighteenth century.
-They developed Jesuit reductions to bring Guarani populations together at Spanish missions and protect them from virtual slavery by Spanish settlers and Portuguese slave raiders, the Bandeirantes, in addition to seeking their conversion to Christianity.
-Catholicism in Paraguay was influenced by the indigenous peoples; the syncretic religion has absorbed native elements.
+They developed Jesuit reductions to bring Guarani populations together at Spanish missions and protect them from virtual slavery by Spanish settlers and Portuguese slave raiders, the bandeirantes, in addition to seeking their conversion to Christianity.
+Catholicism in Paraguay was influenced by the indigenous peoples: The syncretic religion has absorbed native elements.
 The reducciones flourished in eastern Paraguay for about 150 years, until the expulsion of the Jesuits by the Spanish Crown in 1767.
-The ruins of two 18th-century Jesuit Missions of La Santísima Trinidad de Paraná and Jesús de Tavarangue have been designated as World Heritage Sites by UNESCO.
+The ruins of two 18th century Jesuit Missions of La Santísima Trinidad de Paraná and Jesús de Tavarangue have been designated as World Heritage Sites by UNESCO.

 In western Paraguay, Spanish settlement and Christianity were strongly resisted by the nomadic Guaycuru and other nomads from the 16th century onward.
 Most of these peoples were absorbed into the mestizo population in the 18th and 19th centuries.